All Articles

 The general rule: use JavaScript implementations from the React Native ecosystem when they exist and perform adequately.
 Drop to native modules when:

-- The feature requires access to platform APIs not exposed through JavaScript (background location, camera with custom processing, Bluetooth, NFC, biometric authentication)
+• The feature requires access to platform APIs not exposed through JavaScript, such as background location, camera with custom processing, Bluetooth, NFC, or biometric authentication.

-- Performance is critical and JavaScript processing cannot keep up (real-time audio/video processing, complex animations)
+• Performance is critical and JavaScript processing cannot keep up, such as real-time audio or video processing and complex animations.

-Writing custom native modules has a real cost: it requires iOS (Swift/Objective-C) and Android (Kotlin/Java) implementations, doubles the surface area for bugs, requires platform-specific testing, and adds friction to future React Native version upgrades.
+Writing custom native modules has a real cost: it requires iOS (Swift or Objective-C) and Android (Kotlin or Java) implementations, doubles the surface area for bugs, requires platform-specific testing, and adds friction to future React Native version upgrades.
 Use community-maintained native modules rather than writing your own whenever possible.

 Performance patterns that matter in practice